joshsake/python_skeleton/README.md

 This is not a thorough or complete implementation of a framework, but instead a brainstorm of different components that can be created.

-Ideally, each of the components - core, api, ui, and db can have their own respective packages or we could start by creating a core package with shared api, ui and db functionality.
-Then any new test project can simply import our shared package(s).
+Ideally, each of the components - core, api, ui, and db can have their own respective packages OR we could start by creating a core package with shared api, ui, and db functionality.
+Any new test project can then simply import our shared package(s).

 Please refer to the "Framework ideas.pdf" where I put together some examples of how I have created frameworks in the past.